 The colloquy between these honest and bravehearted men, and the well-meaning, though vacillating Grindal, then Bishop of London, is as quaint and striking as that recorded by Bunyan between Faithful and his judges in Vanity Fair.
-Here is the main part of it, in their own oldfashioned words:-
+Here is the main part of it, in their own old-fashioned words:-

-"When we were come in," say the Londoners, "we did our obeisance, and they bade us come near, and the Bishop's registrar called us by name; John Smith, William Nixson, William White, James Ireland, Robert Hawkins, Thomas Boweland, and Richard Morecroft.
-The Bishop said, Is here all?
-One answered, No, there are ten or eleven in the Compter.
+"When we were come in," say the Londoners, "we did our obeisance, and they bade us come near, and the Bishop's registrar called us by name; John

-^{ &}quot;The Examination of certain Londoners," etc., in GRINDAL'S Life and Remains.
+^{&}quot;The Examination of Certain Londoners,"&c., in Grindal's Life and Remains.
 London: Parker Society.